steven-j/test-repo2/README.md

 # test-repo2
-Another test for happy git
+Another test for happy git.
+This is a line from RStudio.